Skip to content

 That's the pitch.
 And it actually delivers.

 But here's what the other reviews skip over: Mixo is not a website builder.
 It's a landing page launcher.
 No blog.
 No ecommerce.
 No way to export your site if you leave.
-If you need more than 5 pages, close this tab and go look at Framer or Webflow.
+If you need a deep site with clear page limits before checkout, close this tab and go look at Framer or Webflow.

 Still here?
 Good.
-Because if all you need is to validate an idea fast, to test whether anyone actually cares about your business concept before sinking $5,000 into a "real" website, Mixo might be the most efficient $7 you spend this month.
+Because if all you need is to validate an idea fast, to test whether anyone actually cares about your business concept before sinking $5,000 into a "real" website, Mixo's free plan and $20/month Business tier can still be a rational shortcut.

 Mixo